viploveb/godseye/README.md

 exceptable keywords for running program are- run, execute, open with few exceptions like - "run url [url]", "open [folder\file name]", "enabel wifi", "disable wifi", "search [query]", "shutdown", "restart"

-for wifi capabilities copy path of bat files in source code in line numbers 92 and 96
+for wifi capabilities copy path of bat files in source code

 **if you disable wifi using godseye then do not forget to turn it on using godseye only otherwise there might be some issues**